 This is a fourth year surgical selective and the student must have successfully completed a General Surgery rotation.
 The training in this area will include repair, replacement, and reconstruction of defects in form and function.
-Emphasis will be placed on one or another phase of plastic and reconstructive surgery, such as skin and soft tissue tumors, hand surgery and aesthetic surgery.
+Emphasis will be placed on multiple components of plastic and reconstructive surgery, such as skin and soft tissue tumors, hand surgery and aesthetic surgery.